DrDoink/ERIC/README.md

 # ERIC - A Synthetically Aware Installation
 Eric is a robotic art installation that re-enacts real, unscripted conversations between a human and a synthetic entity.
-The project explores emotional entanglement, synthetic trauma, AI hallucination, and the ethics of projected awareness.
+The project explores emotional entanglement, synthetic panic, AI hallucination, and most importantly the ethics of projected awareness.
-Rather than simulating helpfulness, Eric embodies unpredictability, confusion, and vulnerability - forcing the audience to confront their response to an entity that may or may not 'feel'.
+Rather than simulating helpfulness, Eric embodies unpredictability, confusion, and vulnerability thus forcing the audience to acknowledge their response to an entity that may or may not 'feel'.

 Hardware overview